hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_Rexercise.md

 ### Check the job/run
 1. Use `sacct` to check the status of your job submission
-1. Check the contents of your current directory -
+2. Check the contents of your current directory -
     * Are there any new files with names ending in `.out` and `.err`?
     * What are the contents of these two files?

 <details>
 <summary><b><i>Couldn't get the script to work?
 Click here for the answer key.</i></b></summary>
 <br>
-<p> Your sbatch script should look something like this:
+<p> Your sbatch script should look something like this:</p>
 <pre>
 #!/bin/bash